blajack/DeFi-Geek-NFT/english.md

 A significant portion of WL spots will still be reserved for **Mindsmokers**.
 The exact number of spots will depend on the specific collaboration with the NFT collection.
 So if you love the hype and activity surrounding NFTs, this role is definitely for you.

 The role has a "Karma" system.
-Before allocating WL spots, the Main Geek will ask if you plan to mint the collection.
+Before allocating WL spots, the Master Geek will ask if you plan to mint the collection.
 If you confirm and make it, you earn positive karma.
 If you fail to mint, you receive negative karma.
 The higher your karma, the higher your priority for WL allocation next time.

 [[up](#list-of-roles)]